AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: The Interdependence of Reliance Behavior and Accuracy

-\end{proposition} The maximum of this accuracy range will be attained whenever the human maximizes correct adherence and correct overrides given a degree of adherence $\mathcal{A}$, since $Acc_{final}=\mathcal{A}_{correct}+\mathcal{O}_{correct}$.
-Hence, in the ideal case, we would have $\mathcal{A}_{correct}+\mathcal{O}_{correct}=100\%$; which immediately implies that $\mathcal{A}_{wrong}=\mathcal{O}_{wrong}=0\%$.
-This would be case (a) in Figure~\ref{fig:sys_acc_examples}.
-However, as we can see in Proposition~\ref{prop:acc_final}, this is only possible when $\mathcal{A}=\mathcal{A}_{correct}=Acc_{AI}$, meaning that the human must adhere to AI recommendations if and only if they are correct, and override otherwise.
-In other words, to achieve a decision-making accuracy of $Acc_{final}=100\%$, we need two things: \begin{itemize} \item[$(i)$] The human's general degree of adherence to AI recommendations, $\mathcal{A}$, is equal to the AI accuracy $Acc_{AI}$, i.e., $\mathcal{A}=Acc_{AI}$. \item[$(ii)$] The human must be able to adhere to any correct AI recommendation and override any wrong one, i.e., $\mathcal{A}_{correct}=\mathcal{A}$ and $\mathcal{O}_{correct}=\mathcal{O}$. \end{itemize} However, in practice, it is likely that either $(i)$ or $(ii)$ are not satisfied and, hence, the decision-making accuracy is less than 100\%.
-Even if $(i)$ is satisfied, like in Figure~\ref{fig:sys_acc_examples}, we see in cases (b)--(d) that $Acc_{final}$ is negatively affected when humans adhere to wrong AI recommendations and override correct ones.
+\end{proposition} \end{mdframed} The maximum of this accuracy range will be attained whenever the human-in-the-loop maximizes correct adherence and correct overrides given a degree of adherence $\mathcal{A}$, since $Acc_{final}=\mathcal{A}_{correct}+\mathcal{O}_{correct}$.
+Hence, in the ideal case, we would have $\mathcal{A}_{correct}+\mathcal{O}_{correct}=100\%$, which immediately implies that $\mathcal{A}_{wrong}=\mathcal{O}_{wrong}=0\%$.
+This would be case (a) in \Cref{fig:sys_acc_examples}.
+However, as we can see in \Cref{prop:acc_final}, this is only possible when $\mathcal{A}=\mathcal{A}_{correct}=Acc_{AI}$, meaning that the human must adhere to AI recommendations if and only if they are correct, and override otherwise.
+In other words, to achieve a decision-making accuracy of $Acc_{final}=100\%$, we need two conditions: \begin{itemize} \item[$(i)$] The general degree of adherence to AI recommendations, $\mathcal{A}$, is equal to the AI accuracy $Acc_{AI}$, i.e., $\mathcal{A}=Acc_{AI}$. \item[$(ii)$] The human-in-the-loop must be able to adhere to any correct AI recommendation and override any wrong one, i.e., $\mathcal{A}_{correct}=\mathcal{A}$ and $\mathcal{O}_{correct}=\mathcal{O}$. \end{itemize} However, in practice, it is likely that either $(i)$ or $(ii)$ are not satisfied and, hence, the decision-making accuracy is less than 100\%.
+Even if $(i)$ is satisfied, like in \Cref{fig:sys_acc_examples}, we see in cases (b)--(d) that $Acc_{final}$ is negatively affected when humans adhere to wrong AI recommendations and override correct ones.